ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 1. Repeat for the **vpc-lb-region2** load balancer.

 The wildcard certificate created will allow access to domain name like vpc-lb-region1.**mydomain.com**.
-Open the the **Overview** tab of the VPC load balancer **vpc-lb-region1** and notice that the **Hostname** is xxxxxxx-<region>.lb.appdomain.cloud.
+Open the the **Overview** tab of the VPC load balancer **vpc-lb-region1** and notice that the **Hostname** is xxxxxxx-&lt;region&gt;.lb.appdomain.cloud.
 The wildcard certificate is not going to work.
 Fix that problem by creating an alias and then update the configuration.

-1. A DNS CNAME record can be created to allow clients to lookup vpc-lb-region1.**mydomain.com** and resolve xxxxxxx-<region>.lb.appdomain.cloud.
+1. A DNS CNAME record can be created to allow clients to lookup vpc-lb-region1.**mydomain.com** and resolve xxxxxxx-&lt;region&gt;.lb.appdomain.cloud.
    - In the {{site.data.keyword.cis_short_notm}}, open **Reliability** panel and choose **DNS**
    - Scroll down to DNS Records and create a record of Type: **CNAME**, Name: **vpc-lb-region1**, TTL: **Automatic** and Alias Domain Name: **VPC load balancer Hostname**
    - Add a DNS CNAME record for **vpc-lb-region2**